AdobeDocs/commerce-merchant-services.en/help/price-index/index.md

 * A Luma or Abode Commerce Core GraphQL merchant who has a required service installed (Live Search, Product Recommendations, Catalog Service)
 * No third party extensions relying on the PHP core price indexer
+* Selling simple, configurable, grouped, virtual, and bundle dynamic products

 1. Enable new feeds.
-1. Selling simple, configurable, grouped, virtual, and bundle dynamic products
 1. Install the catalog adapter.

 ### Luma and Abode Commerce Core GraphQl with PHP core price indexer dependencies

 * A Luma or Abode Commerce Core GraphQL merchant who has a supported service installed (Live Search, Product Recommendations, Catalog Service)
 * With a third party extension relying on the PHP core price indexer
+* Selling simple, configurable, grouped, virtual, and bundle dynamic products

 1. Enable the new feeds
 1. Install the catalog adapter.